Copenhagen Fire of 1795: Fighting the fire

 The majority of the residents in the area threatened by the fire chose to flee, but in some places residents chose to stay in their houses and fight the fire.
 This happened in the first three to four houses on the north side of Østergade.
 Here people spread themselves throughout the houses both inside and out, armed with buckets and plenty of water.
-This prevented the fire from taking hold and saved the neighbouring street of Købmagergade at the same time, since it would have inevitably have spread to there as well.
+This prevented the fire from taking hold and saved the neighbouring street of Købmagergade at the same time, since it would have inevitably spread to there as well.

 Royal advisor Carsten Anker (Danish title: konferensråd) had his mansion on the corner of Vingårdsstræde and Kongens Nytorv saved by covering both it and a connected building with a sail that constantly had water poured on it.

-Supreme Court Justice Peter Uldall (Danish title: justitsråd) saved his mansion in Vimmelskaftet by paying a large party to stay and put out any embers.
+Supreme Court attorney Peter Uldall (Danish title: justitsråd) saved his mansion in Vimmelskaftet by paying a large party to stay and put out any embers.
 It also prevented the fire from spreading to the northern side of the plaza, so only the southern side burned down.